forrestjgq/lsp/thread/pwpt/pthread5.md

 On most systems, you will get better performance, and lower cost, by using only process contention scope.
 Context switches between system contention scope threads usually require at least one call into the kernel, and those calls are relatively expensive compared to the cost of saving and restoring thread state in user mode.
 Each system contention scope thread will be permanently associated with one "kernel entity," and the number of kernel entities is usually more limited than the number of Pthreads threads.
 Process contention scope threads may share one kernel entity, or some small number of kernel entities.
 On a given system configuration, for example, you may be able to create thousands of process contention scope threads, but only hundreds of system contention scope threads.

 On the other hand, process contention scope gives you no real control over the scheduling priority of your thread-while a high priority may give it precedence over other threads in the process, it has no advantage over threads in other processes with lower priority.
 System contention scope gives you better predictability by allowing control, often to the extent of being able to make your thread "more important" than threads running within the operating system kernel.

-I System contention scope is less predictable with an allocation domain greater than one.
+> System contention scope is less predictable with an allocation domain greater than one.

 When a thread is assigned to an allocation domain with more than a single processor, the application can no longer rely on completely predictable scheduling behavior.
 Both high- and low-priority threads may run at the same time, for example, because the scheduler will not allow processors to be idle just because a high-priority thread is running.
 The uniprocessor behavior would make little sense on a multiprocessor.